 I used green and white bakers twine to spring the pom-poms and shamrocks.
 You can use any sturdy thread or twine.
 Jute cord would also be adorable with the green and orange colors.

 - Light green felt, 2 – 8×10 sheets

 - Dark green felt, 2 – 8×10 sheets

 - 40 -1/2 inch pom-poms (green, light green and orange)

 - Free printable pattern

-6. Add a drop of glue to the center of the dark green leaf edge and pinch together to allow glue to dry.
+- Add a drop of glue to the center of the dark green leaf edge and pinch together to allow the glue to dry.

-11. Add a small knot after the shamrock then leave three inches of space and add the next pom pom.
+- Add a small knot after the shamrock then move ahead three inches and add the next pom pom.

 Enjoy your shamrock garland!

 Love my easy holiday garlands?
 Sign up for my free newsletter below and never miss a thing!